 A CPA’s bread and butter tends to be performing tax, accounting and financial services to businesses.
 Not all specialize in taxation, and some specialize in more than one service.
 Most states/jurisdictions require at least a bachelor’s degree, two years public accounting experience and a passing score on the CPA exam to obtain a license.
 The IRS does not require attorneys and certified public accountants to complete continuing education, but some state licensing offices have added additional requirements.
 In Massachussetts, for example, CPAs need 80 hours of continuing education every two years.

-EAs help ensure clients are treated appropriately by the IRS, work out payment plans on the best possible terms, and ensure the IRS follows laws that protect taxpayers.
+- EAs help ensure that clients are treated appropriately by the IRS, work out payment plans on the best possible terms, and ensure the IRS follows laws that protect taxpayers.